WHEN TO APPLY

 An official representative of the applying site must read the NHSC Site Reference Guide (PDF - 536 KB) and must comply with the program requirements as listed in the NHSC Site Agreement in the Guide's Appendix.

-2015 NHSC Site Application Technical Assistance Recorded Webinar - Applicants are encouraged to access the recorded webinar, which reviews the program eligibility requirements, application process, and FAQs.
+2015 NHSC Site Application Technical Assistance Recorded Webinar - View this recorded webinar, which reviews the program eligibility requirements, application process, and FAQs.

 Please contact your State Primary Care Office for questions about your HPSA designation and the application.
 The NHSC works closely with your State Primary Care Office and will coordinate a pre-approval site visit as needed.